These chapters are designed to take you, by way of illustrated exercises,

 I risked everything for adventure; I did my best, and was overthrown

-I did not lose, nor could I lose my integrity, and I can still fulfill
+I did not lose, nor could I lose my integrity, and I can still fulfill my promise.

 Don Quixote, Miguel de Cervantes Saaverdra